 Counter-intuitively, slowing down means gearing up.
 There have been quite a few studies showing the benefits of smaller breaks throughout the working day.
 Beyond the scientific proof, I’ve witnessed it firsthand.
 People feel less intimidated, hierarchy breaks down and suggesting new ideas is a lot more natural, when the conversation is less formal.

 What’s new about having coffee you might be thinking.
 Absolutely nothing.
-From the Gates to Bosphorus, to Grand Central Plaza Manhattan, and to Kremlin’s Red Square you will find Starbuck’s and coffee on the go pretty much everywhere.
+From the Gates of Bosphorus to the Grand Central Plaza in Manhattan or Kremlin’s Red Square you will find coffee on the go pretty much everywhere.
 But that’s the thing.
 It’s not about sitting down and enjoying the brew anymore.
 It’s about getting that Venti pumpkin spiced latte on the go.
 Fika still has coffee at the heart of it, but it is all about embracing the slower pace.

 What are the benefits of fika to Swedish businesses?

 - Less burnout: small, consistent recovery breaks for employees led to less burnout and long-term sick leave.

 - Productivity: Swedes have a pretty flat hierarchy, but because fika helps break the ice between staff, by socialising more, there is more opportunity for unpredicted collaborations and partnerships.

 - Creativity: ground-breaking ideas hardly ever happen in a boardroom.
 They come about between friends, with no pressure, surrounded by good food and high spirits.